-When it comes to scary Halloween candles, this one is absolutely eye-popping.
-Everyone will be creeped out over the pile of eyeballs covered in blood that top the candle — and it's all in a laboratory beaker for that mad scientist vibe.
-Whether you light it in a spooky corner or make it a centerpiece for your Halloween tablescape, this candle is sure to be a bloody hit.
+When it comes to scary Halloween candles, this tutorial is absolutely eye-popping.
+Everyone will be creeped out over your clever hocus pocus and the pile of eyeballs covered in blood that top the candle — and it's all in a laboratory beaker for that creepy mad scientist vibe.
+Whether you light it in a spooky corner or make it a candle holder centerpiece for your Halloween tablescape, this Halloween decor candle is sure to be a bloody hit.

 Video of the Day